kelseymara/app-developer-internship-2023/README.md

 # 🌟 Application Developer Internship Experience - Summer 2023 🌟

 ## Introduction
 👋 Welcome to the repository for my Summer 2023 internship!
 In this repository, you will find two separate projects that highlight my internship journey.
 Please note that due to confidentiality reasons, I am unable to share all of the exact code from the main project.
-However, I am thrilled to present some code snippets and insights into the components and functionalities developed.
+However, I am thrilled to present some code snippets and learning insights from the developed components and functionalities.

 ## Project Overview
 ### Main Project - MERN Stack with TypeScript 🚀